phanerka/link-stash/Coding/Guides/Loading custom assets/Shaders.md

 **Exploring existing shaders:** [[Exploring contents/Base game n DLCs/Assets/Shaders|here]]

-*WARNING: this page is on hiatus, some guides may be outdated.
-I want to make own shader later to confirm everything myself.*
+> [!wip] Disclaimer: this page is on hiatus, some guides may be outdated.
+> I want to make own shader later to confirm everything myself.
 ### Prerequisites
 You need unity with same version of rain world (check [[Unity version|here]] for more info)